7 facts you might not have known about PFAS

 • Reduced vaccine response in children, indicating effects on the immune system

-• Developmental effects such as low birth weight and reduced fetal growth
+• Developmental effects such as low birth weight and reduced growth in the fetus

-• Potentially increased risk of kidney and testicular cancer based on animal studies and some epidemiological data
+• Potentially increased risk of kidney and testicle cancer based on animal studies and some population data